Dahesor/DaBsu-Batch-Spawner-Utils/README.md

 By default you will see a box representing the spawner's `SpawnRange`, a sphere representing its `RequiredPlayerRange`, and a bar on top of the spawner representing its `SpawnCount`.

-There are serveral little green cubes attached to these displays, and you may change the corresponding values by **holding down right click with the wand and dragging**.
+There are several little green cubes attached to these displays, and you may change the corresponding values by **holding down right click with the wand and dragging**.

 ### Dialog Edit Properties

-During quick edit, **pressing Q** will open the **Quick Edit Menu** dialog window.\
+During quick edit, **pressing Q** while hoding the wand will open the **Quick Edit Menu** dialog window.\
 From there, you may select **Edit Properties** to edit the spawner's settings except SpawnPotentials, including `SpawnCount`, `SpawnRange`, `RequiredPlayerRange`, `Min/MaxSpawnDelay`, and `MaxNearbyEntities`.\
 **Pressing F** is a shortcut for getting to this page.